Frugal Splitting Operators: Representation, Minimal Lifting, and Convergence: Introduction

-Some of the proofs require the underlying real Hilbert space $\Hprim$ of the monotone inclusion problem to have dimension greater than one and we will therefore make that a blanket assumption.
-We do not consider this a significant restriction, partly because the $\dim \Hprim \leq 1$ cases are of the limited practical interest and partly because many of our results still hold in these cases.
+Some of our proofs require the underlying real Hilbert space $\Hprim$ of the monotone inclusion problem to have dimension greater than one, which we will make a blanket assumption.
+This is not a significant restriction, partly because the zero-dimensional and one-dimensional cases are of limited practical interest and partly because many of our results still hold in these cases.
 For instance, although the proof for the necessary conditions of our representation theorem no longer holds when $\dim \Hprim \leq 1$, the proof for the sufficient conditions still holds.
 Hence, if we find a representation that yields a frugal splitting operator when $\dim \Hprim \geq 2$, then it also yields a frugal splitting operator when $\dim \Hprim \leq 1$.
-All frugal splitting operators presented in this paper are therefore also applicable to the $\dim \Hprim \leq 1$ case.
-It should also be noted that we have been able to reestablish the necessary conditions by relaxing other assumptions placed on the inclusion problem.
-However, this comes at the cost of some additional technicalities which we wish to avoid in this paper.
+All frugal splitting operators presented in this paper are therefore also applicable to the case $\dim \Hprim \leq 1$.